lsst/idf_deploy/runbook/project-modification.md

 - budget_amount = 1000
 + budget_amount = 5000
 ```
-Step 4 - Perform a pull request to a new branch to edit the project tfvars file.
+* Perform a pull request to a new branch to edit the project tfvars file.

-Step 5 - Commit and push the changes onto the main branch.
+* Commit and push the changes onto the main branch.

-Step 6 - Save and check in the file to GitHub.
+* Save and check in the file to GitHub.
 An automated GitHub Action will now run to perform a terraform plan to check syntax and formatting of the change.

-Step 7 - Navigate to the Actions to watch that status.Once the GitHub Action worklow runs successfully approve the pull request.
+* Navigate to the Actions to watch that status.Once the GitHub Action worklow runs successfully approve the pull request.
 The same GitHub Action will now run with terraform apply.